What are the best shooting modes to use and why?

 Sets a wide aperture for a shallow depth of field so that you can have the person in sharp focus with a blurry background.

-Your camera assumes you’re photographing one or two people, not a group.
+In portrait mode your camera assumes you’re photographing one or two people, not a group.
 It also assumes that you’re taking a head and shoulders shot, rather than a full length photo from further away.

 2. Landscape mode